i-s-o-g-r-a-m/elm-life/README.md

 Try it [here](https://i-s-o-g-r-a-m.github.io/elm-life/).

-The over-printed shapes are shamelessly appropriated from the work of Karel Martens.
+The shapes are shamelessly appropriated from the work of Karel Martens.
 In particular, these configurations from the [cover of OASE 65](http://www.oasejournal.nl/en/Issues/65) were used as a reference: